 Once QC has been completed and the assets have passed, select the blue “quality control passed” button on the right side of your screen (in your toolbox).

 Once again, you will get a notification to approve this action.
 Select “ok” to complete this work order.

 Now your order will be in what Qualer calls a “vendor-sign off” stage.
 This will give you as the vendor an opportunity to produce proper documentation such as reports as well as get proper approval prior to submitting the order back to the client.

-To generate a report, select the “generate report” drop down menu on the right side of your screen.
+To generate a report, click on the “Documents” and choose the report from the drop down menu on the right side of your screen.
 Here you will be able to select from a list of reports that you have imported.
 Once you have produced a report, it will appear in your “document list”.
 Once you have completed producing all reports, you can click “submit to client” to send the order to the client.

 Note: Reports are created at both the asset and order level.
 Order level reports appear under the “document list” and asset level reports are accessible by selecting the document icon under the “results”.